dougeby/IntuneDocs/InTuneDocs/get-started/what-to-know-before-you-start-microsoft-intune.md

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

 This article is for system administrators responsible for device management in the enterprise.
-For help installing Intune on devices, see [using Intune on your device](https://docs.microsoft.com/intune/enduser/company-portal-frequently-asked-questions).
+For help installing Intune on your phone, see [using managed devices to get work done](https://docs.microsoft.com/intune/enduser/company-portal-frequently-asked-questions).

 Before you start setting up Microsoft Intune, review the following requirements: